-Current Performance: Continuing the trend in citizen survey ratings from 2007 and 2011 scientifically valid, representative surveys, residents again found road conditions to be a major problem in 2013.
-10% of residents selected infrastructure (including sewer, water, roads, bridges, etc.) as the most serious issue facing St. Louis County (down from 13% in 2011).
-The 2013 survey attempted to separate snow and ice removal from general maintenance, which is reflected in the new baseline established in the following chart.
-While low, these scores are in line with national trends done by the National Research Center.
+Current Performance: Continuing the trend in citizen survey ratings since 2007, residents again found road conditions to be a major problem in 2016.
+11% of residents selected infrastructure (including sewer, water, roads, bridges, etc.) as the most serious issue facing St. Louis County (up from 10% in 2013).
+The 2013 survey continued to separate snow and ice removal from general maintenance, which is reflected in the following chart.
+While low, these scores are in line with national trends done by the National Research Center, and slightly improving over results from the last survey.

-Please rate each of the following services provided by St. Louis County
+Please rate each of the following services provided by St. Louis County: